 What is property characterization and division in a divorce?
-Aside from child custody and parenting time, the most frequent source of dispute in California divorce cases is how property, assets and debts will be divided between the parties.
-California law stipulates that property acquired during a marriage is to be divided equally — not just “fairly” or “equitably” — and before property division can take place, property characterization must be completed.
+Aside from child custody and parenting time, one source of dispute in California divorce cases is how property, assets and debts will be divided between the parties.
+California law stipulates that property acquired during a marriage is to be divided equally – not just “fairly” or “equitably” – and before property division can take place, property characterization must be completed.

-Experienced, Diligent Property Division Lawyers In North County San Diego
+Experienced, Diligent Property Division Lawyers

 The community assets and debts of the parties are to be divided equally between them.

 What constitutes community property?

 Any asset or debt which is incurred or acquired by either party or both from the date of their marriage to the date of separation is to be considered community property.

 What is separate property in a divorce?

 Any asset, debt or account which was owned by either party prior to the marriage and kept completely separate from the funds and accounts of the community should be considered separate property.
 This also applies to properly structured inheritances and other family-related gifts.